– Train with the Best!

 Thank you for asking questions. is a phrase we often hear, but how often do we use it to connect with others?

-“Don’t come to me with questions—come to me with answers.”
-Who has the time?
-I am superior—I know it all.
+“Don’t come to me with questions—come with answers.”

 Suggested Read: How to Overcome the Fear of Asking Questions